 Some are angry with Trump, others are angry at Trump.
 Either way, Trump evokes lots of anger.
-Trump has claimed that Mexico sends its worst people into America, including rapists and drug dealers.
-To be fair, he also said “…some, I assume, are good people.”
+Trump has claimed that Mexico sends its worst people to America, including rapists and drug dealers.
+To be fair, he also said: “…some, I assume, are good people.”
 Trump’s views on Islam are far more disturbing.
-He has called for shutting down mosques in the US, and banning Muslims from entering the country.
+He has called for shutting down mosques in the US and banning Muslims from entering the country.
 Some have tried to justify this by bringing up former President Carter’s temporary ban on Iranians during the hostage crisis.
 It’s one thing to ban people from a particular country with whom we have hostility.
-It’s another to ban an entire world religion, especially considering that some Muslims are native born American citizens.
+It’s another to ban an entire world religion, especially considering that some Muslims are native-born American citizens.
 How do you ban them?

 Trump: Shoot First, Aim Later

 I am deeply concerned that all of the anger he is able to invoke will cause large segments of the middle and working class population in America to vote against their own interest by simply voting for Hillary Clinton.

 Trump, for all his faults, knows that we can’t continue to allow China to erode our manufacturing sector.
 Though he may seem like a “shoot first, aim later” type, he also has enough sense not to get us tangled up in the Syrian civil war trying to attack both sides (The Assad regime and ISIS).